pymc-devs/pymc/docs/source/contributing/developer_guide.md

 Probability distributions in PyMC are implemented as classes that inherit from {class}`~pymc.Continuous` or {class}`~pymc.Discrete`.
 Either of these inherit {class}`~pymc.Distribution` which defines the high level API.

-For a detailed introduction on how a new distribution should be implemented check out the {ref}`guide on implementing distributions <developer_guide_implementing_distribution>`.
+For a detailed introduction on how a new distribution should be implemented check out the {ref}`guide on implementing distributions <implementing_distribution>`.

 ## Reflection